mozilla/addons-server/docs/topics/development/logging.rst

 Configuration
 -------------

-The root logger is set up from ``log_settings.py`` in the base of olympia's tree.
+The root logger is set up from ``log_settings.py`` in the ``src/olympia/lib`` directory of addons-server.
 It sets up sensible defaults, but you can twiddle with these settings:

 ``LOG_LEVEL``
     This setting is required, and defaults to ``logging.DEBUG``, which will let